Every Wedding Needs a Rain Plan

 It’s also important to confirm that the venue allows enough time before the ceremony for portraits indoors if needed.

-If a specific aesthetic is important to you, it can be worth securing a backup indoor location for portraits.
+If a specific aesthetic is important to you, it can be worth securing a backup indoor/covered location for portraits.
 Many historic estates and museums in the Philadelphia area offer photography permits that can be used if the weather doesn’t cooperate.

 Some beautiful indoor options include: